Stream-Disk Shocks as the Origins of Peak Light in Tidal Disruption Events: Stream evolution

-Although the effect of recombination on overall stream energetics is minor, it may play a larger role in the initial dissipation mechanisms that operate in our simulation.
+Although the effect of recombination on bulk stream energetics is minor, it plays a larger role in the initial dissipation mechanisms that operate in our simulation.
 As discussed in the main text, the compression of returning streams leads to shock heating that powers the initial light curve (on timescales $\lesssim 55$ days since disruption).
 However, the specific kinetic energy of this vertical collapse will be determined by the scale height of the streams, $H$, at the time they themselves tidally disrupt\cite{Guillochon+14,Coughlin+16}.
 By puffing up the streams, recombination heating creates a greater reservoir of gravitational potential energy to be dissipated during the vertical collapse process, increasing the efficiency of this power source compared to simple estimates.
 We have quantified this by re-running the early stages of our simulation with a simpler, adiabatic EOS.
 The comparison between our fiducial run (with the realistic EOS) and the adiabatic EOS is shown in ED Fig. \ref{fig:lambda_radius}.
-Panel (a) of this figure compares the debris stream linear density $\lambda$ between these two runs, and finds little difference (unsurprisingly, as the linear density is set by total energetics, and as already discussed, $\delta \epsilon_{\rm rc} \ll \Delta \epsilon$).
-However, in panel (b), we compare the stream scale height $H$ between these two runs, and find a factor $\approx 3$ increase in stream scale height near apocenter (the rough point of stream tidal disruption) when recombination is included in the EOS.
+Panel (b) of this figure compares the debris stream linear density $\lambda$ between these two runs, and finds little difference (unsurprisingly, as the linear density is set by total energetics, and as already discussed, $\delta \epsilon_{\rm rc} \ll \Delta \epsilon$).
+However, in panel (c), we calculate and present the cylindrical radius that encloses various percentages of the stream mass in the plane orthogonal to its local bulk velocity vector.
+As this cylindrical radius is a good proxy for the vertical scale height $H$, we refer to it as ``height'' here.
+We find a factor $\approx 3$ increase in stream scale height near apocenter (the rough point of stream tidal disruption) when recombination is included in the EOS.
 This will enhance the efficiency of shocks near pericenter, increasing the total energy budget available for this early-time luminosity source.
 Since vertical collapse velocity scales roughly linearly with initial height of a stream, this suggests that recombination may add roughly one order of magnitude to the kinetic energy of vertical collapse, compared to an adiabatic EOS.